Icinga/icinga2/doc/9-icinga2-api.md

 ### <a id="icinga2-api-config-management-fetch-config-package-stage-files"></a> Fetch Configuration Package Stage Files

-Send a `GET` request to the url endpoint `/v1/config/files` including the package name, the stage name and the relative path to the file.
+Send a `GET` request to the URL endpoint `/v1/config/files` including the package name, the stage name and the relative path to the file.
 Note: You cannot use dots in paths.